We've been on the road since 2009 and have developed the ultimate travel packing list filled with new gadgets and hottest travel gear on the market.

 CONVERTABLE TREKKING PANTS (2 Each) We like convertable pants because when trekking, we can start off on a cold morning with long pants and then unzip and change to shorts.
 We take two becuase on multiday treks, we like to have a change.
 Warm and dry at night after a sweaty day outdoors.

-Long Sleeved Trekking Shirt - You'd be surprised how often I trek or hike in long sleeves.
-With today's microfibre materials, long sleeves not only wick away moisture but protect you from the hot sun and are great for cooler morning hikes.
-Plus long sleeves keep the mosquitoes from biting.
+Long Sleeved Trekking Shirt – You'd be surprised how often I trek or hike in long sleeves.
+With today's microfibre materials, long sleeves wick away moisture, protect from the sun and keep the mosquitoes from biting.

 HIKING SOCKS – We wear merino wool hiking socks in our boots, even in hot weather.
 They wick away moisture, they don't smell and your feet are cushioned and comfortable.
 You can buy different weights for different climates.

-Flip Flops - We are flip flop (jandal, thongs) fans and wear them everywhere.
+Flip Flops – We are flip flop (jandal, thongs) fans and wear them everywhere.
 I can even wear them out at night with a cute skirt.
-We hate foot prisons so flip flops are the shoe choice for us on most occasions.
 Get a nice pair, don't cheap out and you can wear them and still look presentable.

 Adventure Travel Gear

 When packing for a specific adventure we do have very different travel gear.
-If we are going into the backcountry, we carry sleeping bags and tents, if we are climbing a mountain like to Mount Everest Base Camp, we have a completely separate packing list, but the items below are staple items that we pack in our bags for all types of travel.
+But the items below are staple items that we pack in our bags for all types of travel.

-Lightweight Down Jacket - We have found this jacket useful from Africa, to New Zealand, Europe and Beyond.
+Lightweight Down Jacket – We have found this jacket useful from Africa, to New Zealand, Europe and Beyond.
 We never leave home without a very light down jacket.
-It can be used for cold nights, as a pillow and on the plane.
-It's always a part of our travel packing list and we highly recommend you get something similar too.
+It can be used for cold nights, as a pillow, and on the plane.

 Base Layer – We've been whitewater kayaking in the summer and wore merino wool base layers under our dry suits, we've trekked to the top of mountains with a base layer and we even sleep in our long johns.
 Light and easy to pack.